Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual-faculty.md

 To make the course unlocked again use the `/unlock` command followed by the course name, e.g. `/unlock wepa`.

+## How to block and unblock the bridge to Telegram on a specific channel
+Users with faculty rights can block the bridge between a certain course channel and Telegram.
+This can be used e.g. on off-topic course channels where there's a lot of discussion that could flood the Telegram chat with messages not directly related to the course.
+Only non-default channels, that is channels which were created individually with /createchannel after the course was created, can be blocked.
+To block the bridge, use command /blockbridge in the channel you wish to use it on.
+You can check in which channels the bridge is blocked with the command /status.

+To make the bridge unblocked, just use the command /unblock in the channel you wish to unblock.

 ## How to add instructor to a course
 Students can use the `/instructors` command on a course and see all the instructors on that course. _Faculty_ members and the ones who already have the _course instructor_ role can give other users this course instructor role.
 The command is `/addinstructor` the value to give is the username you want to give the instructor role.
 Use this command inside the course you want the role to be.